Conflux-Chain/conflux-rust/internal_contract/README.md

 (**IMPORTANT: the interfaces are changed in Tethys mainnet.
 This document is synced with the newest version.**)

 Conflux introduces several built-in internal contracts for better system maintenance and on-chain governance.
-Now Conflux has six internal contracts: `AdminControl` contract, `SponsorWhitelistControl` contract and `Staking` contract.
+Now Conflux has six internal contracts: `AdminControl` contract, `SponsorWhitelistControl` contract and `Staking` contract are introduced from the beginning, `ConfluxContext`, `PoSRegister`, `ConfluxContext` are introduced at v2 hard-fork.
 These contracts provide solidity function apis defined [`here`](https://github.com/Conflux-Chain/conflux-rust/tree/master/internal_contract/contracts).
 These function can only be called via `CALL` or `STATICCALL` operation.
 Using operation `CALLCODE` or `DELEGATECALL` to interact with internal contracts will trigger an error.

 The addresses of these six internal contracts are list as follows:
 - AdminControl: `0x0888000000000000000000000000000000000000`